syntax-syndicate/codegate-alt/README.md

-# 🛡️ Codegate
+# Codegate

 [![CI](https://github.com/stacklok/codegate/actions/workflows/ci.yml/badge.svg)](https://github.com/stacklok/codegate/actions/workflows/ci.yml)

-Codegate is an intelligent gateway that makes AI coding assistants safer and more reliable.
-It acts as your security checkpoint, ensuring that AI suggestions align with best practices and don't compromise your code's security or your individual rights to privacy.
+Codegate is a local gateway that makes AI coding assistants safer.
+Acting as a security checkpoint, Codegate ensures AI-generated recommendations adhere to best practices, while safeguarding your code's integrity, and protecting your individual privacy.
+With Codegate, you can confidently leverage AI in your development workflow without compromising security or control.

 ## ✨ Why Codegate?

 In today's world where AI coding assistants are becoming ubiquitous, security can't be an afterthought.
-Codegate sits between you and AI services, actively protecting your development process by:
+Codegate sits between you and AI, actively protecting your development process by:

 - 🔒 Preventing accidental exposure of secrets and sensitive data
 - 🛡️ Ensuring AI suggestions follow secure coding practices